Property rights for de facto couples

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about how de facto property rights work in Australia, what contributions might be considered, or how asset division typically works.
 Our AI can help you understand the general legal landscape and explore options that might suit your situation.

 However, only a licensed lawyer can provide legal advice tailored to your specific circumstances.
-If your situation is complex, or if you and your partner cannot agree, professional legal guidance is important.
+Where a situation is complex, or where partners cannot agree, people often obtain professional legal guidance.
 We can connect you with experienced family law lawyers who specialise in de facto relationship matters and can advise you on your rights and next steps.

 Taking action early, whether through information gathering or seeking advice, can help clarify your position and reduce uncertainty during a challenging time.